Canon 5DS R vs Sony A68

 Studio photographers will appreciate that the Canon 5DS R (unlike the A68) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the A68 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A68 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A68 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5DS R and A68 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony A68 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5DS R or the Sony A68 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.